uwplse/coq-plugin-lib/README.md

       - [typesandequality](/src/coq/logicutils/typesandequality): Type checking & inference, unification, convertibility, and so on
     - [representationutils](/src/coq/representationutils): Definitions, names, and dealing with different representations of terms
     - [termutils](/src/coq/termutils): Utilities for constructing and reasoning about certain kinds of terms, like constants and functions

-## Contributors

-This library was developed by Talia Ringer and Nate Yazdani.

-## Licensing

-We use the MIT license because we think Coq plugins have a right not to use GPL.
-If this is wrong, please let us know kindly so we can fix this.